TXE

-TXE, (telephone exchange electronic) was a family of telephone exchanges developed by the British General Post Office (GPO), designed to replace the ageing Strowger switches.
+TXE (Telephone eXchange Electronic) was a family of telephone exchanges developed by the British General Post Office (GPO), designed to replace the ageing Strowger switches.

 When World War II ended, the UK telephone exchange suppliers supported the GPO's decision to stay with Strowger until a viable electronic system became available.
 The GPO largely did this to protect their success in the export market, but it actually had the effect of ultimately destroying it.
 This allowed competitors to develop their own improved switching systems ahead of the GPO.
 In 1960 the situation rapidly changed when the Australian Postmaster-General's Department rejected a system from a consortium of British manufacturers who offered a register-controlled version of a motor-uniselector system in favour of a crossbar system from LM Ericsson.
 Suddenly the rules had changed and the race was on to develop an electronic telephone exchange that could operate with the current GPO telephones used in the UK, including shared service.

 Introduction

-Just before World War II, Tommy Flowers MBE, employed at the GPO, had been working on VF (voice frequency) signalling, using valves (vacuum tubes), and this had led him to realise that valves could be very reliable if not switched on and off.
+Just before World War II Tommy Flowers, employed at the GPO, had been working on VF (voice frequency) signalling, using valves (vacuum tubes), and this had led him to realise that valves could be very reliable if not switched on and off.
 This gave him the confidence during the war to build the world's first digital computer, called Colossus, at Bletchley Park.
 After the war, the success of Colossus encouraged him to contemplate the possibility of telephone exchanges each using tens of thousands of valves.
 He was told that this was impossible and he could not say he had already done it with Colossus because he was bound by the Official Secrets Act.
 However, a fully electronic prototype Time-Division Multiplex Model Exchange was constructed at the Post Office Research Station at Dollis Hill and then an experimental TDM exchange system was built and tested at Highgate Wood in 1962, but it was found to be beyond the technology of the time: the solid-state switching worked well, but the analogue transmission (which had worked on the short cable runs of a laboratory model at Dollis Hill) was too noisy for public service on the long cable runs of a large exchange.
 However, the principles would be used later, as transmission became digital, in the development of digital exchanges the world over, including System X.

-Siemens Brothers (later taken over by Associated Electrical Industries, who renamed each section accordingly e.g. AEI Telecoms) had set up an electronic switching lab at Blackheath.
+Siemens Brothers (later taken over by Associated Electrical Industries, who renamed each section accordingly, e.g. AEI Telecoms) had set up an electronic switching lab at Blackheath.
 This lab was headed by John Flood, who had been a founder member of Tommy Flowers' electronic switching team at Dollis Hill.
-In the Siemens team was an engineer called Jim Warman.
-It was his trunking ideas (sectionalisation, serial trunking, line scanning, route choice, repeat attempt etc.), which were to be central to the development of the British TXE exchanges.
+The Siemens team included an engineer called Jim Warman, whose trunking ideas (sectionalisation, serial trunking, line scanning, route choice, repeat attempt etc.), which were to be central to the development of the British TXE exchanges.